grafana/mimir/pkg/scheduler/DESIGN.md

-We conservatively expect degradation of the store-gateway query component will cause high latency for the queries in the `store-gateway`, `ingester-and-store-gateway`, and `unknown` queues, but by partitioning the querier-worker connections evenly across the queues, 25% of connections remain reserved to process queries from the `ingester` queue.
+We conservatively expect degradation of the store-gateway query component will cause high latency for the queries in the `store-gateway`, `ingester-and-store-gateway`, and `unknown` queues, but by partitioning the querier-worker connections evenly across the four queues, 25% of connections remain reserved to process queries from the `ingester` queue.

-The primary measure of success is the servicing of the queries to the non-degraded query component, In real-world scenarios, the slow queries are often slow enough to hit timeouts and the failure of the majority of those queries is an expected outcome until the component recovers.
+The primary measure of success is the servicing of the queries to the non-degraded query component, In real-world scenarios the slow queries are often slow enough to hit timeouts, and the majority of those queries will be expected to fail until the component recovers.

 #### Modeling the Solution

-Again, we can simplify the system to two query components and four querier connections as before.
+Again, we simplify the system to two query components and four querier connections.
 Queries to the "slow" query component take 8 ticks to process while queries to the "fast" query component take 1 tick.

 In 16 ticks each for 4 querier connections (totaling 64 ticks), the new system: